ogr09/phantomjs_doc_ja/Related-Projects.md

  * [Slippy](https://github.com/Seldaek/slippy) uses PhantomJS to convert HTML presentations into PDFs that can be e.g. uploaded to SlideShare.

  * [Yeoman](http://github.com/yeoman/yeoman) is a robust and opinionated client-side stack, comprised of tools and frameworks that can help developers quickly build beautiful web applications.
-It uses PhantomJS as a basis for headless tests.
+It uses PhantomJS (via Grunt) as a basis for headless tests.